-Describe how the State will monitor its traffic enforcement efforts to ensure effectiveness, consistency, and correlation to FMCSA's national traffic enforcement priority.
+Describe how the State will report on, measure and monitor its traffic enforcement efforts to ensure effectiveness, consistency, and correlation to FMCSA's national traffic enforcement priority.

 South Dakota MC troopers do not conduct traffic enforcement on CMV's without an inspection.
 Motor carrier troopers are required to write a vehicle examination report on all traffic stops involving commercial motor vehicles.
-South Dakota Highway Patrol obviously makes numerous traffic stops on non-CMVs.
-Currently we have no method to track which non-CMV traffic stops occurred where a CMV was in the vicinity or involved.
-When South Dakota does conduct special enforcement details, we will be able to record the specific number of stops on non-CMVs and those related to CMV traffic and report those focused effort statistics to FMCSA on a quarterly basis.
 SDHPMCS staff monitors vehicle exam reports to help ensure traffic enforcement efforts on CMV's are properly marked on the vehicle examination reports.